emberjs/rfcs/text/0478-tracked-properties-updates.md

 });
 ```

-`dependencyCompat()` can receive a getter function or an object containing `get`/`set`
+`dependentKeyCompat()` can receive a getter function or an object containing `get`/`set`
 methods when used in classic classes, like computed properties.

 In general, only properties which you _expect_ to be watched by older, untracked
 clases should be marked as dependency compatible.
 The decorator is meant as an interop layer
 for parts of Ember's older classic APIs, and should not be applied to every
 possible getter/setter in classes.
 The number of dependency compatible getters should be
 _minimized_ wherever possible.
-New application should not need to use
+New application code should not need to use
-`@dependencyCompat`, since it is only for interoperation with older code.
+`@dependentKeyCompat`, since it is only for interoperation with older code.

 ### Computed Properties